jordhuang/jordhuang.github.io/writing.markdown

 Upon returning home embarrassed after running into Misaki at the manga café when looking for a job, he dozes off and has fantasies of her.
 His sleep is suddenly interrupted by a ring on his doorbell.
 He tentatively heads towards the door—he has a feeling who it is—and finds a letter dropped off by Misaki who quickly runs away.
 Opening the letter, he finds an odd proposal: Misaki says that she has selected him for her project, and that he is to go to Mita Park at 9 PM that night.

 Satou, in a leap of faith, makes the decision to go to the park.
 Life is determined by sharply diverging branches—as Satou would find out, the path he is about to embark will take him to places that with fear he could not reach.
 At the park is an infamous sign: the “beware of molesters” sign.
-Imagine my surprise when I discover that it’s real!
+Imagine my surprise when I discovered that it’s real!

 <center>
 <figure>